 Chair of imitating the dog theatre company 2017 – present

 Trustee and Treasurer of The Edge Theatre and Arts Centre 2012 – 2020

 B.Sc (Hons) Biological Sciences, University of East Anglia

 MBA Open University

 National Fundraising School

 Out of Office

-David sings: either on organised choirs and small choral ensemble, or just around the house to the great annoyance of his husband.
+David sings: either on organised choirs and small choral ensembles or just around the house to the great annoyance of his husband.
 He tends to shut up when he’s watching a play or hearing a concert, or when he’s in an art gallery and he is an avid follower of the performing arts.
 He may frequently be found in restaurants, COVID-permitting.
 He’s also a passionate supporter of participatory arts activities and strongly believes that engagement takes people out of their comfort zones, allowing them to achieve what they might think is the impossible.